TyroneKF/A1---Algorithms-Correctness-Efficiency-CO518-/README.md

 # A1-Algorithms-Correctness-Efficiency-CO518-
 Second Year Module

+## Briefing Of The Assignment
+There is a parent class called IntSet which can have the offspring of an; empty set object (a set with no value), a singleton set which is a set with one int value, a tree set which can be a combination of multiple objects being other tree objects, empty set objects, singleton objects.

+## What is inside the repository?
 In this repository there is;

 • An assignment brief which may be a word doc, pdf.